yochannah/Corrfunc/README.rst

 the box, cross-platform compatibility turns out to be incredibly hard.
-If you run into any issues during compilation and you have all of the pre-requisites, please see the `FAQ <FAQ>`__ or `email the Corrfunc mailing list <mailto:corrfunc@googlegroups.com>`__.
+If you run into any issues during compilation and you have all of the pre-requisites, please see the `FAQ <FAQ>`__ or `email the corrfunc mailing list <mailto:corrfunc@googlegroups.com>`__.
 Also, feel free to create a new issue with the ``Installation`` label.

 Clustering Measures on a Cosmological box